 At age 35, he was the youngest man, the second American, and the third black man to be so honored, according to The King Center.

 In this photo, dated Aug.
-05, 1965, Martin Luther King, Jr. meets with President Lyndon B. Johnson and other civil rights leaders.
+5, 1965, Martin Luther King, Jr. meets with President Lyndon B. Johnson and other civil rights leaders.

 Martin Luther King, Jr. was shot and killed while standing on the balcony of the Lorraine Motel in Memphis, Tenn. on April 4, 1968.

-It would take until June 7, 1999 for all 50 states to recognize the holiday, acording to The King Center.
+It would take until June 7, 1999 for all 50 states to recognize the holiday, according to The King Center.
 The third Monday of January is now officially Martin Luther King, Jr. Day across the country.